 Best Magic TV Shows Ever

 WOW!
 This brings back magic memories.
 Here is our list of the Top Magic TV Shows but this isn't just any list voted on by the uninformed.
-This list is compiled by a Ph.D. specializing in magic history.
-He really knows his magic and media so grab your favorite beverage, kick out the leg rest on that Lazy Boy, crank up your speakers, and here we go...
+This list is compiled by a UCSD Ph.D. specializing in magic history.
+He really knows his magic, theater, and alternative medias so grab your favorite beverage, kick out the leg rest on your Lazy Boy, crank up your speakers, and let's get started...

 The Top Magic TV Shows